dkaangulhan/payment-exercise-server/readme.md

-# Excersie project for implementing iyzico payment systems.
+# Intro

+This project is being developed for exploring payment systems using iyzico's APIs.
+This is the server implementation of full stack project "full-stack-payment-exercise" [ProjectLink](https://github.com/dkaangulhan/full-stack-payment-exercise).

 ## Initialize